LalithShiyam/QIMP-tools/PANDA/3D GAN Pytorch/Readme.md

 # Python scripts and their function

 - organize_folder_structure.py: Organize the data in the folder structure for the network

+- init.py: List of options used to train the network.

 - NiftiDataset.py : They augment the data, extract the patches and feed them to the GAN (reads .nii files).
 NiftiDataset.py skeleton taken from https://github.com/jackyko1991/unet3d-pytorch